panzerdp/dmitripavlutin.com/content/posts/144-return-await-promise/index.md

 }
 ```

+In case if the second (divisor) argument is `0`, the function returns a rejected promise because it is not possible to divide by `0`.

-Having the helper function defined, now let's try to use it.
+Ok, having the helper function defined, let's divide some numbers.

-To check how the first expression works (`return await promise`), I'm going to return from the following function the expression: `return await promisedDivision(6, 2)`:
+The following function `divideWithAwait()` uses `return await promisedDivision(6, 2)` expression to return the division of `6` by `2`:

 ```javascript{2}
 async function divideWithAwait() {